DamiMartinez/damimartinez.github.io/_posts/2025-08-18-adk-issues-pt1.md

 categories: [AI, Google ADK, Agent Development]
 ---

-# Lessons Learned from Using Google ADK - Part 1

 I have been working with the **Google Agent Development Kit (ADK)** for the past couple of months.
 While it is a powerful framework, the documentation is limited and I had to solve several unexpected problems on my own.

 Here is a summary of the main issues I faced and how I solved them.